August 29, 2024

 • Abnormally harsh machining sound.

-• The spindle is obviously holding back the rotation phenomenon.
+• The spindle is holding back the rotation phenomenon.

-• Increased vibration in machining, machine spindle vibration is obvious.
+• Increased vibration of machine and machine spindle vibration is obvious.

 • Poor machining results and uneven tool patterns.